mulle-concurrent/mulle-thread/dox/API_TSS.md

-# Mutex API
+# TSS API

-The mutex API is like the [pthreads](//en.wikipedia.org/wiki/POSIX_Threads) thread local storage API, except where noted.
+The thread specific storage API is like the [pthreads](//en.wikipedia.org/wiki/POSIX_Threads) thread local storage API, except where noted.

 On Windows the destructor facility of pthreads is emulated to provide a saner experience.

-Think of thread local storage as a hashtable/dictionary that belongs to every thread, where the keys are globally defined (with `mulle_thread_tss_create`).
+Think of thread specific storage as a hashtable/dictionary that belongs to every thread, where the keys are globally defined (with `mulle_thread_tss_create`).